vitawebsitedesign/blog/_posts/2021-03-05-the-illusion-of-reusability-be-a-harsh-mistress.md

 An approach of *intentionally* pushing design flaws to the side because "it makes my life easier" isn't an acceptable approach.
 Companies rely on developers to be responsible & to act in the best interest of the company...
 - Software is **hard**.
 - Engineers make mistakes **all** the time.
-- hat is fine, it happens.
+- That is fine, it happens.
 I make mistakes too.

 But ***intentionally*** making mistakes isn't a responsible approach to development, ESPECIALLY if it comes at the expense of other teams, your company, & all your other colleagues that rely & put faith in you.